crkissinger/swift-statistics/README.md

 swift-statistics
 ================

-An implementation of statistical accumulators in Swift.
+Descriptive statistics in Swift, including an implementation of statistical accumulators.

 Accumulators allow a sample of data to be gathered incrementally in a compact form for a statistical calculation.